SPORT AT OTUMOETAI PRIMARY

 Games are between 4.00pm and 6.00pm.

-Draws will be e-mailed to coaches and managers who will distribute to the team, alternatively, you can check the draw directly, under tab above.
+Draws will be e-mailed to coaches and managers who will distribute it to the team, alternatively, you can check the draw directly in their facebook page, the link is below.

-Year 1 & 2 - 7 in a team with 5 on the field
+Year one & two - 7 in a team with 5 on the field

-Year 3 & 4 - 10 in a team with 7 on the field ( 1 girl on the field at all times)
+Year three & four - 10 in a team with 7 on the field.

-Year 5 & 6 - 10 in a team with 7 on the field. ( 1 girl on the field at all times)
+Year five & six - 10 in a team with 7 on the field.

 Cost: